CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 ## Sending Message on Interrupt

-To make it interactive, let’s create a setup so that we can toggle the onboard LED and send the status to {{%tts%}} on pressing a button.
+To make it interactive, let us create a setup so that we can toggle the onboard LED and send the status to {{%tts%}} on pressing a button.

 The following is a simple breadboard based circuit to add a button to The Things Uno board.
 Make the connections to The Things Uno as per the circuit shown below: